 Other Health Benefits of Quercetin:

 In addition to its role in controlling allergy symptoms, quercetin appears to improve insulin sensitivity.
 In the future, clinical trials will show whether it is valuable for reducing type 2 diabetes (Current Medicinal Chemistry, 2017).
-Most urgently, doctors are considering whether quercetin might be helpful in treating COVID-19 (Aging, March 30, 2020).
+Moreover, other scientists have proposed that it may be helpful for treating certain cancers (International Journal of Molecular Sciences, June 28, 2019).
+Most recently, doctors have considered whether quercetin has potential for treating COVID-19 (Aging, March 30, 2020).
 Researchers have not yet conducted clinical trials to see whether this flavonol will be helpful.
 We discussed the possible reasons that it is interesting in this earlier post.

 Have you taken quercetin for your allergies or for any other purpose?
 Tell us about your experience in the comment section.